JoeReis/data_eng_workshop_hedw_2025/README.md

 Each step contains descriptions, hints, and blanks for you to fill in with code.

-_WARNING_ - Whatever you do, do _NOT_ exit codespaces or shutdown ports that are running.
+_WARNING_ - Whatever you do, do _NOT_ exit codespaces or shutdown ports that are running (unless you're told it's ok to do so).
 Doing so will force you to start the entire lab over.

 # Source Systems